 Marsha is currently working on several projects.
 For such projects there is research, documentation, process-oriented arts creations, and performance.
 Check out some of the projects below!

-This year, 2018, Marsha Parrilla is honored to have been one of seven artists picked by the city of Boston to be an Artist in Residence (Boston AIR).
+In 2018 Marsha Parrilla was honored to have been one of seven artists picked by the city of Boston to be an Artist in Residence (Boston AIR).
 Through this program, program, artists, community members, and City employees work on projects that help reframe social conversations.
-These artists explore the ways they can use art and media to improve and bolster City initiatives.
+Marsha devoted that year to generate substantial research on Environmental Racism, seen from an Indigenous lens.
+The result is this exciting new project: Daca Yanuna, which will be developed in 2019 with a group of community partners and collaborators.
+To keep updated on this project, please follow my blog.

 Marsha has taken the task of delving into her paternal grandmother's history.
 Through research, interviews, and gaining a better perspective of the historical period in which she lived- Marsha is designing an evening length show based on her grandmother's 17 children.
 Her abuela was a strong Puerto Rican woman, who lived her whole life in Puerto Rico.
 The story of María, and those of her offsprings, are stories of resilience, hope, and humor in the face of crisis.